ExtCore/ExtCore-Docs/getting_started/tutorial_simple.rst

 .. image:: /images/tutorial_simple/3.png

-Open project.json file and add dependencies to ExtCore.Infrastructure version 1.0.0-beta2.
+Open project.json file and add dependency on ExtCore.Infrastructure version 1.0.0-beta2.
 After that ``dependencies`` section of your project.json file should look like this:

 .. code-block:: js